 If you don’t have any questions outlined, or you want to leverage the expertise of our team, have no fear.

-It helps us construct the appropriate survey questions.
+It helps our team construct the appropriate survey questions.

 Step 3: Survey Design 🖌️

-Regardless of whether you drafted the survey questions or not, we will run a complete audit of the questionnaire.
+Regardless of whether you drafted the survey questions for your online omnibus survey or not, we will run a complete audit of the questionnaire.

-It will include suggestions on how to ask questions, what type of question to ask (multiple choice, grid, etc.), how to randomize the sequence, etc.
+It will include suggestions on how to ask questions, what type of questions to ask (multiple choice, grid, etc.), how to randomize the sequence, etc.